iRobot Roomba 671 robotic vacuum cleaner review

 While this is fantastic, the dustbin size is less than ideal.
 At 0.3 litres, it’s tiny and you’ll end up having to empty it often.

 This is a concern as any robovac will clean more thoroughly and consistently.
-So it collects more dust and debris than a traditional upright.
+So it collects more dust, pet hair and debris than a traditional upright.

 Since it doesn’t map rooms, it will always navigate in a fairly clunky way.
 Thankfully, it’s sensors help to lessen the number of bumps.